dylantoporek/Phase-1-Project/README.md

 3. Click the battle button to find the winner!

+The first to win 3 rounds wins the match.

 Note: There must be a Pokémon chosen for both the player and the cpu to initiate a battle.

 The battle has two methods to find a victor: battle by type and battle by weight.